matiboux/Oli-Lite/README.md

 If you choose to use a mysql database, import the default sql file and update the value from the "settings" table.

+If you need to configure additional stuff, or if you'd like a global code applying to all your website, you can create a *config.php* file.
+This file will be automatically included during loading.

 ## Help & Support

 Having trouble?
 Need some help with something?